terralang/terra/getting-started.md

     mymath.pow2(2) -- 4
     mymath.pow3(2) -- 8

-Again thing of `terra(...` as a _constructor_ for a Terra function.
+Again think of `terra(...` as a _constructor_ for a Terra function.
 By nesting inside a loop, we are actually _constructing_ ten different Terra functions, provided different arguments to the constructor by change the `i` variable.

 Here we use the fact that in Lua the select operator on tables (`a.b`) is equivalent to looking up the value in table (`a["b"]`).